Philippines: LNG Boom in the Verde Island Passage

 Cabo Delgado, Mozambique: A Resource-Rich War Zone

 Different forces are tearing the Mozambican province of Cabo Delgado and its people apart.
 In a country that was already rife with conflict, ExxonMobil, TotalEnergies, Eni and their partners have come in to build one of the biggest gas projects on the African continent.

-Oil and Gas Companies are Financing the Killing of Myanmar’s People
+Oil & Gas Companies are financing Myanmar’s Junta

 After ten years of democratic reforms, Chevron, CNPC, PTTEP, Posco and other oil and gas companies are once again financing Myanmar’s military junta.
 According to U tun Win, former Member of Parliament, and national and international NGOs, the generals in power are using this gas money to buy weapons to kill the people of Myanmar.

 Line 3 Pipeline

 The Line 3 tar sands expansion pipeline in Minnesota is a catastrophe for the environment.
 At CAD 7.5 billion, the Line 3 expansion is the largest capital project in Enbridge's history.
 Indigenous groups and local activists have been fighting the pipeline for 8 years.
 They condemn the pipeline’s dangerous route through Minnesota’s sensitive rivers, lakes and tribal lands.

 Coastal GasLink Pipeline